quyet-pc/dimensional-data-model/README.md

 1. What is dimensional data model?
    - Definition
    - Importance in Data Warehousing and Business Intelligence
-2. Key Concepts
-   - Facts and Dimensions
-   - Dimensional Modeling Schemas
-    + Star Schema
-    + Snowflake Schema
-3. Components of Dimensional Data Model
+2. Type of Dimensional Data Model
+   - Star Schema
+   - Snowflake Schema
+   - Constellation Schema
+2. Component of Star Schema
    - Facts
    - Dimensions
    - Attributes and Hierarchies